VlachosGroup/petBOA/README.md

 # Parameter Estimation - BO

-This is an open-source software package to facilitate parameter estimation using Bayersion optimization implemented by NEXTorch/BOTorch framework.
+This is an open-source software package to facilitate parameter estimation using Bayesian optimization implemented by NEXTorch/BOTorch framework.

 Documentation
 -------------